kylianSalomon/flutter_hook_form/README.md

 ### Alternative Injection Methods

-While `FormProvider` is the recommended way to inject form controllers, you can also use any other dependency injection method or package.
+While `HookedForm` is the recommended way to inject form controllers, you can also use any other dependency injection method or package.
 Here are some examples:

 #### Using Riverpod